jbearak/base-container/README.md

 **Note:** Option 1 is recommended as it pre-installs Q CLI during image build, making container startup much faster.
 Option 2 reinstalls Q CLI every time the container starts.

-### User model

-As an aesthetic preference, the container contains a non-root user named "me".
-To retain this design choice while ensuring compatibility with VS Code, the following adjustments are made:

-- The image retains the default 'vscode' user required by Dev Containers/VS Code but also creates a 'me' user and 'me' group that share the same UID/GID as 'vscode'.
-- Both users have the same home directory: /home/me (the previous /home/vscode is renamed).
-- This design ensures compatibility with VS Code while making file listings show owner and group as 'me'.

 ## Research containers with tmux

 For multi-day analyses, keep containers running with tmux sessions to survive disconnections (but not reboots).